powersync-ja/powersync-supabase-flutter-trello-demo/README.md

       - SELECT * FROM attachment WHERE attachment."workspaceId" = bucket.workspace_id
 ```

-**To configure the improved sync rules, follow these steps:**
+**To Configure the Improved Sync Rules, Follow These Steps:**

 - [ ] Copy the contents of `trelloappclone_powersync_client.dart/sync-rules-1.yaml`.
-- [ ] Paste this to `sync-rules.yaml` under your Powersync project instance
+- [ ] Paste this to `sync-rules.yaml` under your PowerSync project instance
 - [ ] and click _"Deploy sync rules"_.
 - [ ] Confirm in the dialog and wait a couple of minutes for the deployment to complete.